 We recognize that not every organization writes test plans so we provide two very different ways of using the Test Plan Editor.
 For those of you that do write test plans, you can choose to write a structured outline like the one pictured in Figure 2 below or you can simply create a list of test descriptions.
 The text that you provide for those descriptions can be just a few words or you can write an entire story.
 It’s completely up to you.
 For those who do not write test plans, we provide an alternative mode where the test plan becomes a container to organize tests so that they can be executed together.

-Note: To switch between ‘Update’ and ‘Input’ mode use the / button in the toolbar.
+Note: To switch between ‘Update’ and ‘Input’ mode use the

 AscentialTest is an object-oriented testing tool.
 By defining objects and referring to them by name, tests are insulated from changes in the target application, reducing the amount of work required to keep tests up to date.
 When there are changes to the GUI of the target application, you can make changes to the object definitions without having to change any of your tests.
 App Objects provide a single point of change.